 Enjoy some German food in this quaint city, which is a little more than an hour away from Alamo City.
 In addition to its German heritage and the National Museum of the Pacific War, Fredericksburg has plenty of birding, fishing, bicycling and rock climbing opportunities.
 The Fredericksburg area also boasts the second most visited wine area in the US, second only to the Sonoma wine region in California.
 Visit some of the over 40 wineries in the Hill Country along the Highway 290 Wine Road outside of Fredericksburg.

-Author: Carla Olivo, PCSgrades Strategic Communications Director, previously served as the Director of Communications for Operation Hug-A-Hero and as the Media/Community Relations Officer for the Delaware Department of Transportation.
-She has garnered numerous TV industry awards including the Associated Press award for Spot News Reporting, and News Writing.
+Author: Carla Olivo, PCSgrades Strategic Communications Director, has garnered numerous TV industry awards including the Associated Press award for Spot News Reporting, and News Writing.
 She lives in Northern Virginia with her husband, a retired USMC Lt.
-Colonel, their two children.
-You can follow her on Twitter @olivowriter.
+Colonel and their two children.